LowLevelDaniel/COIL/objects.md

 5. **Explicit Control**: Provide mechanisms for explicit control over object format features when needed.

+## Binary Format Structure

+Both COIL object formats are binary formats designed for efficient processing by toolchains.
+Unlike text-based formats that require parsing, these binary formats can be directly mapped to memory and processed with minimal overhead.

 ## COIL Object Format (COF)

 The COIL Object Format is the primary intermediate representation used by COIL tools.
 It preserves all of COIL's abstractions, including variable management, virtual registers, type information, and target-specific details.